-For Certificates issued by CHTCA, exclude the self-signed certificates of eCA, its certificate policies extension must contain the CP OIDs defined in the ePKI CP or the ones defined by CA/Browser Forum referenced in the ePKI CP according to the certificate purpose.
+CHTCA certificates, excluding self-signed certificates of eCA, must include the certificate policies extension.
+In addition to the CP OID(s) defined in the ePKI CP, this extension may also contain the CA/Browser Forum-assigned OID(s) referenced in the ePKI CP according to the certificate purpose.
 With regard to the related statement of the CP OIDs, please refer to Section 1.2 of the ePKI CP.